 I think Hannes ended up getting one of these huge cherry pastries after I pointed them out.
 It's pretty hard to tell how impressively large they are from this photo, but I mean like, you can take my word for it.
 I wouldn't lie to you about sugary fried cherry pockets.

 These delightful little dough nuggets, like the ones I mentioned toward the beginning of this post, are absolutely fried in lard.
 I'm sure it makes them very soft, melty, rich, and delicious.
 Ugh.

 Oh, hot chestnuts!
 I hadn't seen these for sale on the street since.. maybe the Chichibu Night Festival?
+No, probably before that.
 But in Germany you have to peel them!
 When I first saw and tried chestnuts in Korea they were hot, steamed, shoveled into paper bags or cones for you to eat while walking, and they were also definitely peeled and ready to go.. hmm..